dgurnari/covid_19_Oxford_database/world bank/README.md

 and similar subset of it named "wb_out_{CATEGORY}.csv" which contain only the indicators of a certain CATEGORY.

 Note: in the "WDIData.csv" dataset there are not only single countries but also groups of them such as Arab World and European Union.
-For the time being the script keeps them even if they cointain, in average, more NaNs.
+Since thoose region do not have a GID we drop them.